tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_I_think_my_boss_just_locked_me_in_a_room_with_it.md

 She said *Ma’am* was a title of respect.
 Said it would make me a better boy than the others—the ones she sent outside.
 The ones who never came back from the Thousand-Acre Wood.

-“You’re staring,” she said, still marking the page.
+“You’re staring,” she noted, still marking the page.
 “You know that isn’t welcome behavior, Boy.”

 I mumbled an apology and lowered my eyes to the plate.
 My eggs had gone cold.